Alyn Ware: International law – prevention of war

 Ware is an advocate for the use of legal and political mechanisms to resolve conflicts and prevent war.
 In 1990 he established the Gulf Peace Team office in New York and lobbied the UN Security Council on peaceful solutions to the Gulf Crisis.

 In 1991 he worked for the World Federalist Movement monitoring developments at the UN on the proposed International Criminal Court in preparation for the launch of the Coalition for an International Criminal Court (CICC) - which was successful in establishing the ICC.
 Ware led the CICC Working Group on Weapons Systems during the ICC (Rome Statute) negotiations.
 Ware has served as Vice-President of International Peace Bureau, a Nobel Peace Laureate organisation working for peace, war prevention and disarmament for development.

 Non-violence – prevention of violence against women and children

 Ware educates and campaigns in support of non-violence and the rights of women and children, including the right to be free from sexual, physical or emotional violence.

-He was board member of Safety Inc: The Clothesline Project (New York) from 1994–99, is active in White Ribbon Day and has served on the advisory board of Kids Rights International.
+He was board member of Safety Inc: The Clothesline Project (New York) from 1994 to 1999, is active in White Ribbon Day and has served on the advisory board of Kids Rights International.
 He was New Zealand Coordinator for the World March for Peace and Nonviolence (2009) and has served on the International Board of Peace Brigades International, which uses non-violent accompaniment to protect human rights advocates in civil conflicts.
 He also helped establish the Global Nonviolent Peaceforce.